-Cousineau has been the keynote speaker at major conferences as diverse as the Ansel Adams Centennial Celebration in Yosemite National Park and The European Unitarian Universalist’s Fall Retreat in the Netherlands, and the Red Bull Conference on Creativity in 2015.
+Cousineau has been the keynote speaker at major conferences as diverse as the Ansel Adams Centennial Celebration in Yosemite National Park, The European Unitarian Universalist’s Fall Retreat in the Netherlands, and the Red Bull Conference on Creativity in 2015.
 He has been invited to lecture at distinguished venues including the University of California, Berkeley, UCLA, Stanford University, Pacifica Graduate Institute, the C.G.
 Jung Institute of Chicago, the Swedenbourg Library, the Kurt Vonnegut, Jr. Museum and Library in Indianapolis, Syracuse University, Bard College, and the University of Tennessee.
-He recently gave a prestigious TEDx talk called “The Passionate Life”.
+He recently gave a prestigious TEDx talk about mentorship and creativity called “The Passionate Life.”

 He has collaborated and appeared with many of the great thinkers and philosophers of our time including mentors, Joseph Campbell and Huston Smith, John O’Donohue, Karen Armstrong, Robert Thurman, Robert A. Johnson, James Hillman, Brian Swimme, Robert Bly, Brother David Steindl Rast, Marija Gimbutas, Angeles Arrien, Baseball Hall of Fame announcer Ernie Harwell, and many others.
-He enjoys collaborating with musicians and artists such as, John Densmore, drummer for The Doors, Mickey Hart and Jerry Garcia of the Grateful Dead, cellist David Darling, songwriter R.B.
+He enjoys collaborating with musicians and artists such as John Densmore, drummer for The Doors, Mickey Hart and Jerry Garcia of the Grateful Dead, cellist David Darling, songwriter R.B.
 Morris, Cliff Aerie and Chris Bakriges of the Oikos Ensemble, movie producer Jeff “The Dude” Dowd, and painter Gregg Chadwick.
 For the Global Spirit series he interviewed Carlos Santana and his wife Cindy Blackman Santana, Jean Shinoda Bolen, Deepak Chopra, and Pico Iyer.

 Cousineau’s most recent works include The Lost Notebooks of Sisyphus: A Mythopoetic Novel (2022), The Accidental Aphorist (2018), Burning the Midnight Oil (2015), and in 2021, the twenty-fifth anniversary edition was released of The Art of Pilgrimage: The Seeker's Guide to Making Travel Sacred, which was published in 1998, and has been translated into seven languages, and sold over 150,000 copies worldwide, and won the Benjamin Franklin Award for the Best Designed Book.